marsauto/europilot/README.md

 ## Why Euro Truck Simulator 2?

-EuroPilot captures the screen input, therefore technically it is game agnostic.
+Europilot captures the screen input, therefore technically it is game agnostic.
 We chose ETS2 as our first target for several reasons.

 * Multi platform support: ETS2 supports Windows, OS X, and Linux.
 Developers can run the game in a Macbook, or in a Ubuntu workstation.
 This put ETS2 ahead of games such as GTAV.